ibm-cloud-docs/cephaas/host_view.md

 For more information about available command options, run `ibmcloud sds hosts --help`.

-## View all hosts with the API
-{: #viewing-hosts-api}
-{: api}

-You can list all hosts and view details for a specific host within all deployments that you have access to.

-Before you begin, make sure that you [set up your API environment](/docs/cephaas?topic=cephaas-set-up-environment&interface=api).

-### View a list of all hosts with the API
+## View a list of all hosts with the API
 {: #view-all-host-api}
 {: api}

 Make a `GET /hosts` call to list summary information about all hosts.
 See the following example.

+Before you begin, make sure that you have [set up your API environment](/docs/cephaas?topic=cephaas-set-up-environment&interface=api).
+{: requirement}

 ```sh
 curl -X 'GET' '$sds_api_endpoint/v1/hosts -H 'accept: application/json'